Bushwick, Brooklyn: Demographics

 Puerto Rican flags fly above a side street in Bushwick.

 The entirety of Community Board 4 had 112,388 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 80.4 years.
 This is lower than the median life expectancy of 81.2 for all New York City neighborhoods.
 Most inhabitants are middle-aged adults and youth: 24% are between the ages of 0 and 17, 35% between 25 and 44, and 20% between 45 and 64.
 The ratio of college-aged and elderly residents was lower, at 12% and 9% respectively.

 As of 2016, the median household income in Community Board 4 was $50,656.
 In 2018, an estimated 25% of Bushwick residents lived in poverty, compared to 21% in all of Brooklyn and 20% in all of New York City.
 One in eight residents (13%) were unemployed, compared to 9% in the rest of both Brooklyn and New York City.
 Rent burden, or the percentage of residents who have difficulty paying their rent, is 55% in Bushwick, higher than the citywide and boroughwide rates of 52% and 51% respectively.
 Based on this calculation, as of 2018, Bushwick is considered to be gentrifying.

 Though an ethnic neighborhood, Bushwick's population is, for a New York City neighborhood, relatively heterogeneous, scoring a 0.5 on the Furman Center's racial diversity index, making it the city's 35th most diverse neighborhood in 2007.
-Most residents are Latino American citizens from the island of Puerto Rico and immigrants from the Dominican Republic.
+Many residents are Latino American citizens from the island of Puerto Rico and immigrants from the Dominican Republic.
 Since the turn of the 21st century, the population of native-born Americans has increased, as have other Latino groups, particularly immigrants from Mexico and El Salvador.

 In 2008 the neighborhood's median household income was $28,802.
 32% of the population falls under the poverty line, making Bushwick the 7th-most impoverished neighborhood in New York City.
 More than 75% of children in the neighborhood are born in poverty.
 Some 40.3% of students in Bushwick read at grade level in 2007, making it the 49th most literate neighborhood in the city that year.
 58.2% of students could work math at grade level in Bushwick, and it ranked as 41st in the city.

 Bushwick is the most populous Hispanic-American community in Brooklyn, although Sunset Park also has a large Hispanic population.
 As in other neighborhoods in New York City, Bushwick's Hispanic population is mainly from Puerto Rico and the Dominican Republic.
 It also has a sizable population from South American nations.
 As nearly 70% of Bushwick's population is Hispanic, residents have created many businesses to support their various national and distinct traditions in food and other items.
 The neighborhood's major commercial streets are Knickerbocker Avenue, Myrtle Avenue, Wyckoff Avenue, and Broadway.